 She acts for a range of individual and institutional clients, including in inquests and in public inquiries.
-Angela understands the importance of timely, accessible and affordable advice and puts the needs of her professional and lay clients at the heart of her practice.
+Angela understands the importance of timely, clear and affordable advice and puts the needs of her professional and lay clients at the heart of her practice.

-She has recently represented the bereaved families of three victims in the Birmingham Pub Bombings inquests, a Chagossian exiled from his home as a child and a range of men, women and children challenging their treatment by public bodies including local authorities and individual police forces.
-She has helped secure compensation for individual human rights violations in a range of settings, including for women treated without dignity in police cells, for children failed by local authorities and, in LL v Lord Chancellor, for a man committed to prison by a judge acting unlawfully.
+Angela has helped secure compensation for individual human rights violations in a range of settings, including for women treated without dignity in police cells, for children failed by local authorities and, in LL v Lord Chancellor, for a man committed to prison by a judge acting unlawfully.

 She advises frequently on a range of specialist human rights matters, including on open justice, data protection and surveillance.
 She regularly provides pre-publication advice to national publications on media law.